 Richard Bertinet’s White Bread Masterclass

-Everyone’s baking bread these days, or so it seems, and Richard Bertinet’s video on white bread comes highly recommended for its sheer simplicity.
+Richard Bertinet’s video on white bread comes highly recommended for its sheer simplicity.
 It proves that all you need to make bread is bread flour, yeast and salt.
-Senior Editor Dan Cooper says the video is also a sure-fire way of calming him down when stressed.
+Senior Reporter Dan Cooper says the video is also a sure-fire way of calming him down when stressed.